emlab-ucsb/ca-refining/README.md

 # … with 80 more rows
 # ℹ Use `print(n = ...)` to see more rows
 ```
+If there are any issues (missing targets, bugs, etc), you should receive an error message.

+## Running the pipeline

 To build and run the pipeline (this will execute everything), run: